-CRNA’s are trained in the administration of anesthesia and can work alongside other professional such as surgeons, dentists, anesthesiologists.
-Some states also allow CRNA’s to work independently such as Alaska, California, Kansas and Nebraska.
+CRNAs are trained in the administration of anesthesia and can work alongside other professionals such as surgeons, dentists, and anesthesiologists.
+Some states also allow CRNAs to work independently such as Alaska, California, Kansas, and Nebraska.

-In rural America CRNAs are the primary providers of anesthesia care, allowing health care facilities in these areas to offer pain managements, obstetrics, surgical and trauma services.
+In rural America CRNAs are the primary providers of anesthesia care, allowing health care facilities in these areas to offer pain management, obstetrics, surgical, and trauma services.
 In some states, CRNAs are the singular providers of anesthesia in nearly 100 percent of the rural hospitals.

-Nurse Anesthetists also serve as the key provider for men and women of the Armed Forces in the US both home and abroad.
+Nurse Anesthetists also serve as the key providers for men and women of the Armed Forces in the US both at home and abroad.

-Given the high level of training and responsibility that come with being a CRNA they are one of the highest paid advanced practice nurses in the US.
+Given the high level of training and responsibility that comes with being a CRNA, they are one of the highest-paid advanced practice nurses in the US.

 DNP or DNAP